 • Surgery: Prostate cancer surgery is used to remove either the whole prostate or only part of it.
 Surgery is most often recommended for men with early prostate cancer.
 However, it can be used for later stages as well.
 If cancer has spread to the lymph nodes, the surgeon may not remove your prostate.
 Instead, you may need another type of treatment.

 • Chemotherapy: Chemotherapy is the administration of anti-cancer drugs, either through IV injection into the vein or by mouth in pill form.
 Chemotherapy is not usually given unless the cancer has spread outside of the prostate gland – or it becomes an option when the cancer no longer responds to hormone therapy.

 Florida Cancer Specialists & Research Institute (FCS) has put together a network of expert, board-certified physicians who bring world‐class cancer treatments to local communities, both large and small, across the state.
 With nearly 100 locations, FCS is the largest independent oncology and hematology group in the United States.

 That status puts the practice on the leading edge of clinical trial research and gives FCS physicians access to the newest, most innovative treatments.

-Florida Cancer Specialists treats patients with all types of cancer and offers a number of services, such as an in-house specialty pharmacy, an in-house pathology lab and financial counselors at every location.
-Florida Cancer Specialists delivers the most advanced and personalized care in your local community.
+Florida Cancer Specialists treats patients with all types of cancer and offers a number of services such as an in-house specialty pharmacy, an in-house pathology lab and financial counselors at every location, that deliver the most advanced and personalized care in your local community.